New & Used Subaru XV Crosstrek: In Depth

 Shopping for a new Subaru XV Crosstrek?

 GET A FREE PRICE QUOTE

 The Subaru XV Crosstrek is a crossover that is similar to the previous Impreza Outback, which is a more rugged version of the Impreza.
-The XV Crosstrek is new for 2013, but a hybrid version will be released later in 2014 for North America, which is a new direction for the company.See our full review of the 2014 Subaru XV Crosstrek for car prices with options, specifications, and gas-mileage ratings.
+The XV Crosstrek is new for 2013, but a hybrid version will be released later in 2014 for North America, which is a new step for the brand.See our full review of the 2014 Subaru XV Crosstrek for car prices with options, specifications, and gas-mileage ratings.

 The Crosstrek competes with the Jeep Compass, the MINI Countryman, the Mitsubishi Outlander Sport, the Fiat 500X that's coming later this year, and maybe even the oddball Nissan Juke.
 And its second year on the market, Subaru is introducing an additional variant, the 2014 Subaru XV Crosstrek Hybrid.
 It's the first-ever hybrid from the brand, and while it's not expected to produce soaring fuel-efficiency ratings, it will likely find an eager audience among the brand's often eco-aware buyers.
 You know, they're the ones in the ads who kayak, climb mountains, explore caves, and other do outdoorsy things--often with their camping or sporting gear mounted on the Subaru's roof rack.